-Filtering Liquid Chocolate
+Liquid Chocolate Filtration & Screening

 The Self-Cleaning Russell Eco Filter® is an integral part of the liquid chocolate manufacturing process, providing the essential control measures needed to remove contamination and safeguard the quality of your liquid chocolate.
-Whether you are producing cocoa liquor, cocoa butter or manufacturing and processing liquid chocolate, installing the Russell Eco Filter® within your process will provide you with a high performance filtration solution you can rely on.
+Whether you are producing cocoa liquor, cocoa butter or manufacturing and processing liquid chocolate, installing the high performance Russell Eco Filter® within your process will provide you with a high temperature filtration solution you can rely on.

 Contact Us to speak to a representative about how we can help you with your liquid chocolate screening needs.